-Worst-case-scenario for me during non-disease-outbreaks is running out of toilet paper and having to buy it for expensive at Publix.
+The worst-case scenario for me under normal circumstances is running out of toilet paper and having to buy it at Publix, which is expensive.
 Needless to say, toilet paper is the first thing I would want to have enough of if there were a crisis.
 Some of you have mature landscaping in your yards and can use leaves.
-We do not have that luxury, as we only had holly bushes in our yard, and recently replaced them with toddler-sized plants.
+We do not have that luxury, as we only had holly bushes in our yard and recently replaced them with toddler-sized plants.
 I admit it.
-I love toilet paper and I don’t care who thinks that’s crazy.
+I love toilet paper, and I don’t care who thinks that’s crazy.

 It’s good to get that off my chest.

 The next thing I made sure I had was lots of ground coffee.
 We recently replaced our 5-cup coffeemaker with a 12-cup, meaning we go through a 2.5lb bag of coffee beans almost as fast as a pack of toilet paper.
-We no longer own a grinder, since nothing we’ve found does the job as well as the industrial ones at Costco.
-So what we do is buy several bags of Starbucks coffee beans at Costco when they’re on sale, and then bring one of the bags back in to grind it whenever we’re low so it’ll stay fresh.
-So imagine my panic when I found out that the coronavirus threatened to make life not-normal.
-I saw a dwindling bag of ground coffee and made it my mission to go get two more ground, come hell or high water.
-I was successful and now I have five pounds of ground coffee sitting ready, assuring me that life will continue as normal.
+We no longer own a grinder since nothing we’ve found does the job, as well as the industrial ones at Costco.
+So what we do is buy several bags of Starbucks coffee beans at Costco when they’re on sale and then bring one of the bags back in to grind it whenever we’re low, so it’ll stay fresh.
+So imagine my panic when I found out that the coronavirus threatened to make life not normal.
+I saw a dwindling bag of ground coffee and made it my mission to get two more bags ground, come hell or high water.
+I was successful, and now I have five pounds of ground coffee sitting ready, assuring me that life will continue as usual.

-On the kid-crisis/no school front, we’re also fine with that since we homeschool anyway.
-But, the classes and sports the kids are actually in are cancelled, which is a bummer.
-They’ve been spending their normal time doing their homeschool work, and then lots of their free time earning money by painting rooms we’ve been meaning to paint.
+On the kid-crisis/no-school front, we’re also okay with that since we homeschool anyway.
+But the classes and sports the kids are actually in are canceled, which is a bummer.
+They’ve been spending their normal time doing their homeschool work and then lots of their free time earning money by painting rooms we’ve been meaning to paint.
 I absolutely hate painting, so we had kids.
-This way, we just flash a five-dollar bill and can easily employ children to get multiple rooms painted.
+This way, we flash a five-dollar bill and can easily employ children to get multiple rooms painted.
 The only problem is that they lack attention to detail.
-But, I can easily put my design-perfectionist ways aside when I realize I don’t have to paint at all anymore.
+But, I can quickly put my design-perfectionist ways aside when I realize I don’t have to paint at all anymore.
 Thank you, Jesus, for that.
 And I mean that with every fiber of my being.

-The most helpful thing you could do for us is recommend us to your friends who will be doing kitchens in the future or who are building custom homes.
-If you haven’t already, if you could take the time to write us a Google review, that would help as well.
-These are stressful times for all small business owners and we would love your support.
-If you don’t live in our area and are wanting to do a kitchen with Starmark cabinetry, we are doing those out of town as well.
+The most helpful thing you could do for us is to recommend us to your friends who will be doing kitchens in the future or who are building custom homes.
+If you haven’t already, if you could take the time to write us a Google review, that will help as well.
+These are stressful times for all small business owners, and we would love your support.
+If you don’t live in our area and want a kitchen with Starmark cabinetry, we are doing those out of town as well.
 We have recently teamed up with a custom builder who does work all over the country, and we’ll be providing the kitchen design and Starmark cabinetry for him.
 Just fill out the contact form on our website or email us at firstname.lastname@example.org for more info about how you can utilize our services from out of our area.